 This list could not be complete without paintings by Jasper Johns (born in 1930).
 Although the artist’s most expensive artwork is considered “False Start,” which was sold privately for a record $80 million, now we are talking about another painting that was sold at Christie’s New York in May 2010.
 Johns’s “Flag” inspired by a dream he had of the American flag went under the hammer for $28.6 million, becoming the top-selling lot at auction.

 “The Last Supper,” 2001

-The monumental work of Zeng Fanzhi, a contemporary Chinese artist born in 1964, was inspired by the Leonardo da Vinci’s painting of the same title.
-This work boldly demonstrates the transformation of the Chinese society under the influence of capitalism during the economic reform that took place in the 90s.
+The monumental work of Zeng Fanzhi, a contemporary Chinese artist born in 1964, was inspired by Leonardo da Vinci’s painting of the same title.
+This work boldly demonstrates the transformation of Chinese society under the influence of capitalism during the economic reform that took place in the 90s.
 It was sold for $23.3 million at the Sotheby’s auction in Hong Kong, making Zeng the most expensive living Asian artist.

 “Lullaby, the Seasons Spring,” 2002

 “Lullaby, the Seasons Spring” is a 3 meters wide steel cabinet that contains more than 6,000 individually painted and hand-crafted pills created by Damien Hirst (born in 1965).
 Being an allegory for the changing seasons, the cabinet represents the artist’s series of “Medical Cabinets” dating from 1988.
 This amazing work made Damien Hirst one of the highest-paid living artists when in 2007 it was sold at Sotheby’s for $22.8 million.
-According to some reports, the “Lullaby, the Seasons Spring” was bought by Emir of Qatar.
+According to some reports, the “Lullaby, the Seasons Spring” was bought by the Emir of Qatar.